bzed/bzed-dehydrated/README.md

 ### Setup Requirements

-You need to ensure that exported ressources are working and pluginsync is enabled.
+You need to ensure that exported resources are working and pluginsync is enabled.